Brown City, Michigan: What It’s Like to Live Here (Cost, Commute, Community & More)

 How far is Brown City from Detroit?

-Are there lakes near Brown City?
+Are there major highways near Brown City?

 Does Brown City have public transportation?